Updated May 5, 2023

-Analytics to strengthen Customer Engagement planning –
+Introduction to Customer Engagement Planning

-Customers are the building blocks and foundation for all brand growth and development
+Customers are the building blocks and foundation for all brand growth and development.

-Every brand manager knows that providing personalized service on hand and having an in-depth expertise, on the other hand, are two major factors that can help to not just retain existing clients but also expand and empower brand loyalty in a profitable manner.
-While this was something that almost every brand manager knew from a very long time, what has changed now is the playing field.
+Every brand manager knows that providing personalized service on hand and having in-depth expertise, on the other hand, are two major factors that can help retain existing clients and expand and empower brand loyalty in a profitable manner.
+While this was something that almost every brand manager knew for a very long time, what has changed now is the playing field.
 And this change has been brought up by the reach and growth of social media channels.
 Before venturing into that, let us first clarify the difference between customer service and customer engagement planning.

 Not just providing good and qualitative service, customer engagement planning focuses on providing personalized customer engagement strategies that are based on authentic relationships with customers.
-For example, earlier brand managers would deliver personalized experience depending on the knowledge and expertise of the customer.
-This means that if store managers would drive customers in the right direction, then in most probability the said customer would return more frequently.
-In order to bring up the experience of the customer to the level of customer engagement planning, brand managers must have intimate knowledge about the customer beyond mere transactions.
+For example, earlier brand managers would deliver personalized experiences depending on the knowledge and expertise of the customer.
+This means that if store managers would drive customers in the right direction, then in most probability, the said customer would return more frequently.
+To bring up the customer’s experience to the level of customer engagement planning, brand managers must have intimate knowledge about the customer beyond mere transactions.

-Strategies You Should Be Using Customer Engagement planning
+Strategies You Should Be Using Customer Engagement Planning

 Here are some important insights that can strengthen customer engagement planning through the use of analytics and techniques:

-Enhancing the layout of the malls and having a sound understanding of the customer is something that mall analytics can help brand managers to a great extent.
+Enhancing the layout of the malls and having a sound understanding of the customer is something that mall analytics can help brand managers with to a great extent.
 Another feature that can help brand and mall managers is heat maps.
-These heat maps can help brand managers to track movements of consumers within the mall and identify their areas of customer engagement strategies and empowerment.
-This means that heat maps can effectively help to track movements of consumers and use the same data to assess the impact of layout changes.
+These heat maps can help brand managers track consumers’ movements within the mall and identify their areas of customer engagement strategies and empowerment.
+This means that heat maps can effectively help track consumers’ movements and use the same data to assess the impact of layout changes.

-Maximising consumer distribution and visits to the mall is also something that analytics can help brand managers, understand in a better manner.
-This will help mall managers to reorganize store placement so that it can result in better profits and engagement.
-For instance, Adidas and Nike are a pair of stores that attract almost similar kinds of customers.
-So if there is a store that sells similar kinds of products, and is not enjoying the same level of footfall or traffic, that store can be placed between the other two big brands.
-This will make it convenient for customers on one hand and also increase the traffic of all the concerned stores on the other hand.
+Maximizing consumer distribution and visits to the mall is also something analytics can help brand managers understand better.
+This will help mall managers reorganize store placement to result in better profits and engagement.
+For instance, Adidas and Nike are stores that attract similar customers.
+So if there is a store that sells similar products and is not enjoying the same level of footfall or traffic, that store can be placed between the other two big brands.
+This will make it convenient for customers and also increase the traffic of all the concerned stores on the other hand.
 Analytics like this can help brand managers to understand their audience in a better manner and cater to their needs effectively.